Updated: Oct 16, 2020

 Find more tips for supporting the communication of people with severe aphasia in our AAC in Aphasia blog post.

 Many people with aphasia may no longer be able to drive.
 Being able to independently get from one place to another is often hugely important for them.

 Uber is a great option for those who live in larger towns and cities.
 Once the person has internet access on their phone, they can type in where they wish to go and find uber cars/drivers that can pick them up at their location and take them to their destination.

 Find My Friends allows you to easily locate friends and family using your iPhone, iPad or iPod touch.
 Once the app is installed, the person can share their location with family and friends.

 Family and friends can also easily share their locations back to the person so everyone is in the loop.
 If at any time the person doesn't want to be followed, they can hide their location with a single switch.

 Facetime is a video-calling app that is wonderful for helping people with aphasia connect with others.
 Many people with aphasia can find using the phone intimidating.
 They often find video-calling easier as the other person can see their face and vice versa.
 This can help reduce communciation breakdown and misunderstandings.

-We hope you have found our list of mainstream apps for people with aphasia useful.
+We hope you have found our list of free apps for people with aphasia useful.
 Please help to spread the word by sharing this post.
-If you would like to share your experiences of using these apps or if you there are any others you would like to recommend, please leave a comment.
+If you would like to share your experiences of using these apps or if you there are any other free apps for aphasia you would like to recommend, please leave a comment.

 Have you tried our new comprehension app?
 Try Comprehension Toolbox now for free.